Orion (constellation): Deep-sky objects

 This view brings out many fainter features, such as Barnard's Loop.

+Wider view (50° x 39 °) from the Northern Sky Narrowband Survey showing most of the Orion–Eridanus Superbubble.

 Hanging from Orion's Belt is his sword, consisting of the multiple stars θ1 and θ2 Orionis, called the Trapezium and the Orion Nebula (M42).
 This is a spectacular object that can be clearly identified with the naked eye as something other than a star.
 Using binoculars, its clouds of nascent stars, luminous gas, and dust can be observed.
 The Trapezium cluster has many newborn stars, including several brown dwarfs, all of which are at an approximate distance of 1,500 light-years.
 Named for the four bright stars that form a trapezoid, it is largely illuminated by the brightest stars, which are only a few hundred thousand years old.
 Observations by the Chandra X-ray Observatory show both the extreme temperatures of the main stars—up to 60,000 kelvins—and the star forming regions still extant in the surrounding nebula.

 M78 (NGC 2068) is a nebula in Orion.
 With an overall magnitude of 8.0, it is significantly dimmer than the Great Orion Nebula that lies to its south; however, it is at approximately the same distance, at 1600 light-years from Earth.
 It can easily be mistaken for a comet in the eyepiece of a telescope.
 M78 is associated with the variable star V351 Orionis, whose magnitude changes are visible in very short periods of time.
 Another fairly bright nebula in Orion is NGC 1999, also close to the Great Orion Nebula.
 It has an integrated magnitude of 10.5 and is 1500 light-years from Earth.
 The variable star V380 Orionis is embedded in NGC 1999.

 Another famous nebula is IC 434, the Horsehead Nebula, near Alnitak (Zeta Orionis).
 It contains a dark dust cloud whose shape gives the nebula its name.

 NGC 2174 is an emission nebula located 6400 light-years from Earth.

 Besides these nebulae, surveying Orion with a small telescope will reveal a wealth of interesting deep-sky objects, including M43, M78, and multiple stars including Iota Orionis and Sigma Orionis.
 A larger telescope may reveal objects such as the Flame Nebula (NGC 2024), as well as fainter and tighter multiple stars and nebulae.
 Barnard's Loop can be seen on very dark nights or using long-exposure photography.

 All of these nebulae are part of the larger Orion molecular cloud complex, which is located approximately 1,500 light-years away and is hundreds of light-years across.
-It is one of the most intense regions of stellar formation visible within the Milky Way Galaxy.
+Due to its proximity, it is one of the most intense regions of stellar formation visible from Earth.
+The Orion molecular cloud complex forms the eastern part of an even larger structure, the Orion–Eridanus Superbubble, which is visible in X-rays and in hydrogen emissions.